xushi/hello-world/README.md

 # hello-world
-First repository to learn data science.
+First repository to learn data science, created on 7/10/2021.